Varchas-Shetty/Varchas-Shetty/README.md

 - 👋 Hi, I’m @Varchas-Shetty
 - 👀 I’m interested in learning new tech things
-- 🌱 I’m currently in first year cse
+- 🌱 I’m currently in second year cse
 - 💞️ I’m looking to collaborate with other developers
 - 📫 How to reach me ... @varchas_shetty insta id
 - 😄 Pronouns: ...
+He/him
 - ⚡ Fun fact: ...

 <!---